Grover Klemmer

-Grover Klemmer, Jr. (March 16, 1921 – August 23, 2015) was an American athlete.
-While running for the University of California, he lettered in American football, basketball and track and field.
+Grover Haines Klemmer Jr. (March 16, 1921 – August 23, 2015) was an American sprinter, college football player and coach, and National Football League (NFL) official.
+At the University of California, he lettered in football, basketball and track.
 He was called the "golden boy" for the Golden Bears.

-In 1941, he set the world record for the 400 metres, running 46.0 around a single turn at the University of Pennsylvania Franklin Field on June 29, 1941.
+In 1941, Klemmer set the world record for the 400 metres, running 46.0 around a single turn at the University of Pennsylvania Franklin Field on June 29, 1941.
 Two weeks earlier, he anchored the Bears mile relay team to a world record in 3:09.4, edging out the University of Southern California team anchored by Hubie Kerns (who also was second in Philadelphia) by reportedly 4 inches (10 cm).
 Five minutes later, he was informed of the death of his father, Grover Klemmer, Sr. earlier that day.
 Klemmer was the USA National Champion at 440 yards in 1940 at age 19 and again in 1941, representing the San Francisco Olympic Club.

-Later, he was an official in the National Football League from 1963 through 1981, working mainly as a back judge and side judge, wearing uniform number 8.
+Klemmer played for the 1945 Great Lakes Navy Bluejackets football team as a halfback under head coach Paul Brown.
+He served as the head football coach at City College of San Francisco (CCSF) from 1946 to 1961.
+He was an official in the NFL from 1963 to 1981, working mainly as a back judge and side judge, wearing uniform number 8.

+Klemmer was born and raised in San Francisco, where he graduated from Galileo High School in 1939.
+He died on August 23, 2015, in Oakland, California.